ebzzry/ebzzry.github.io/index.md

 Illusions of Cognizance
 ======================================================================

-A random blog about computing, philosophy, and pseudorandom stuff.
+A blog about computing, philosophy, and pseudorandom stuff.

 * [Emacs and Pairs](emacs-pairs.html)
 * [Conkeror's Bookmarks](conkeror-bookmarks.html)